nodejs/node/doc/api/child_process.markdown

 the exit code of the child process while `error.signal` will be set to the signal that terminated the process.
 Any exit code other than `0` is considered to be an error.

+The `stdout` and `stderr` arguments passed to the callback will contain the stdout and stderr output of the child process.
+By default, Node.js will decode the output as UTF-8 and pass strings to the callback.
+The `encoding` option can be used to specify the character encoding used to decode the stdout and stderr output.
+If `encoding` is `'buffer'`, `Buffer` objects will be passed to the callback instead.

 The `options` argument may be passed as the second argument to customize how the process is spawned.
 The default options are: